oliverwilms/ollama-ai-iris/README.md

 2\.
 Python 3.12 or above

 3\.
-Install the following python packages using the pip command:
+Install the following python packages using the `pip install` command:
 ```
 llama-index
 llama-index.embeddings.huggingface